 Key Takeaways:

-- Magic mushrooms are regarded as safe for the treatment of existential distress.
+- Magic mushrooms are deemed safe for the treatment of existential distress.

-- Participants from two double-blind trials reported immediate and lasting benefits, with effects enduring for six months or even more.
+- Participants in two double-blind trials experienced immediate and long-lasting benefits, with effects sustaining for six months or more.

 Understanding Existential Distress

-Existential distress, which is similar to existential suffering, spiritual distress, and demoralization, arises when individuals face their mortality.
-It can lead to feelings of helplessness, isolation, anxiety, and a loss of meaning and purpose.
-This form of distress predominantly affects patients with life-threatening diseases, possibly leading to a wish to hasten death or contemplate suicide.
+Existential distress, akin to existential suffering, spiritual distress, and demoralization, arises when individuals grapple with their mortality.
+Such distress can trigger feelings of helplessness, isolation, anxiety, and a loss of purpose and meaning.
+It often impacts patients with life-threatening diseases, potentially leading to a wish to hasten death or contemplate suicide.

-Usually, individuals grappling with terminal diseases or significant life changes are those most likely to experience this kind of distress.
-It significantly impacts their mental health and overall life quality.
+Usually, individuals facing terminal illnesses or significant life changes are more likely to experience this type of distress.
+It greatly impacts their mental health and overall life quality.

-Existential therapy aims to address issues like anxiety, depression, grief, loneliness, apathy, despair, identity confusion, and feelings of purposelessness and existential fear.
-It may necessitate multiple sessions and might not be effective for everyone.
+Existential therapy aims to help individuals cope with issues like anxiety, depression, grief, loneliness, apathy, despair, identity confusion, feelings of purposelessness, and existential fear.
+It often necessitates multiple sessions and may not prove effective for everyone.

-The uncertainty regarding the effectiveness of such therapy is a key reason why many individuals seek alternative treatments.
+The ambiguity of such therapy’s effectiveness is a key reason why many people opt for alternative treatments.

-Health Canada’s Perspective on Psilocybin as a Therapeutic Option
+Health Canada’s Position on Psilocybin as a Therapeutic Option

-In the past two decades, preliminary clinical trials have highlighted the potential merits of psychedelic substances in managing complex mental disorders.
-Specifically, Psilocybin has proven effective in quickly and enduringly reducing existential distress in patients nearing their life’s end.
+Over the last two decades, preliminary clinical trials have highlighted the potential advantages of psychedelic substances for treating complex mental disorders.
+Amongst all, psilocybin has demonstrated a quick and lasting relief from existential distress in patients approaching the end of their lives.

-Recognizing the possible efficacy of these proposed hallucinogenic mushrooms, especially in instances where conventional treatments have not been successful, Health Canada revised the Special Access Program in 2022.
-This revision allows healthcare professionals to request controlled substances for their patients.
+Recognizing the potential efficacy of these proposed hallucinogenic mushrooms, especially when conventional treatments are inadequate, Health Canada updated the Special Access Program in 2022.
+This revision permits healthcare providers to request controlled substances for their patients.

-A study published in the Palliative Care Journal explores societal views on psilocybin-assisted therapy for end-of-life care.
+A research paper published in the Palliative Care Journal evaluates societal views on psilocybin-assisted therapy for end-of-life care.
 The data from the study includes:

-These findings align with surveys from Canada, England, and Australia.
-The researchers emphasize the uniqueness of their study as it focuses on the use of psychoactive substances in treating existential distress in end-of-life situations.
+The findings are in line with surveys from Canada, England, and Australia.
+The investigators stressed that their study is distinctive as it focuses on the use of psychoactive substances to manage existential distress in end-of-life situations.

 Why Canadians Support the Use of Psilocybin

-An increasing number of Canadians are favoring the use of psilocybin for treatment, largely because of discoveries made by reputable research institutions.
-Another factor is the perceived safety of psilocybin mushrooms in relieving existential distress.
-Subjects across different studies have not reported severe adverse health effects, such as multiple organ failure.
+An increasing number of Canadians are supporting the use of psilocybin in therapy, primarily due to the results from renowned research institutions.
+Another influential factor is the perceived safety of psilocybin mushrooms for relieving existential distress.
+Subjects from various studies have not reported severe adverse health effects, such as failure of multiple organs.

 Study | Approach | Outcomes |